pwall567/should-test/README.md

 ```kotlin
     testValue shouldNotBe wrongValue
 ```
-Like `shouldBe`, it expects both sides of the comparison to be the same type, and it may be applied to boolean and nullable values.
+Like `shouldBe`, it expects both sides of the comparison to be the same type, and it may be applied to boolean, array and nullable values.

 ### `shouldBe` with Predicate